algosup/2022-Project-Artificial-Intelligence-Group-A/Technical_Specifications.md

 ## Connecting to LEDs

 ## Web Interface
-Using Flask and Python, we created a web interface to display in percent the predictions of the spoken language(s).
+Using Flask and Python, we will create a web interface to display in percent the predictions of the spoken language(s).
 It will be use during our oral exam of this project in order to have a better visualisation of the results.
 This web interface needs to be link with the predictions code to get the predicted values.